leon-thomm/Ryven/docs/README.md

 ![](/resources/images/pyScript1.PNG)

 When you open pyScript, you will notice, there are different scripts.
-Every script as variables and a flow (or 'graph').
+Every script has variables and a flow (or 'graph').
 You can right click on scripts, variables and many other components to perform actions like 'remove' on them.

 ### Placing Nodes